Insurance Information

 For a Non-Emergency Accident or Illness:

-• You must have a regular doctor whom you can see for non-emergency accidents and illnesses, like a cold or sore throat.
-You will need to call your doctor and schedule an appointment whenever you are feeling unwell.
+You must visit a regular doctor or urgent care clinic for non-emergency accidents and illnesses, like a cold or sore throat.
+Telemedicine is also a great service to use for routine illnesses such as these!
+You will need to call a doctor and schedule an appointment or visit a walk-in clinic whenever you are feeling unwell.
 Do not go to the emergency room for any injury or illness that is not an emergency.

 Prescription Medication